Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 If I wait a while to restart the machine, the odor is gone.

 Make sure that you are using distilled water in the humidifier of the machine.
 Tap water usually has an odor which is generally unnoticeable, but can become very strong when you are breathing it all night.
-You can get distilled water at any grocery store in the bottled water section.

 Do you clean the machine like you should?
 My husband uses one and he rinses the plastic tank with weak bleach water then with vinegar.
 Do you wash the hose?
 Mold can build up in these things and is unhealthy.
 Do you get new mask and hose every three to four months?